paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-157-transportation.md

 (2) maintain and operate that equipment by—

-  (A) enlisted members of the Army, Navy, Air Force, Marine Corps, or the Coast Guard, as the case may be;
+  (A) enlisted members of the Army, Navy, Air Force, Marine Corps, Space Force, or the Coast Guard, as the case may be;

   (B) employees of the department concerned; and